 Our research group aims to study the molecular basis of antibody B-cell responses to viruses such as HIV-1, and how anti-viral antibodies may participate in controlling the infection in humans.

-In addition to “natural antibodies” that act as the first line of defense against invading pathogens, “humoral memory” is composed of high affinity antibodies that mediate long-lived immunity against infectious agents, e.g., by providing protection against re-infection.
-The molecular dissection of anti-pathogen B-cell responses using modern technologies to generate specific monoclonal antibodies has allowed breakthrough discoveries in antiviral responses to viruses such as Influenza virus and HIV-1.
-These recombinant antibodies represent unique “fingerprints” for each B-cell clone and when characterized on a molecular level, provide crucial information about the antigen-specific humoral response to a given pathogen.
+“Humoral memory” is composed of high affinity antibodies that mediate long-lived immunity against infectious agents, e.g., by providing protection against re-infection.
+The molecular dissection of anti-pathogen B-cell responses using modern technologies to generate and characterize antigen-specific human monoclonal antibodies has allowed breakthrough discoveries in antiviral responses to viruses such as Influenza virus and HIV-1.
+These recombinant antibodies represent unique “fingerprints” for each B-cell clone and when characterized at a molecular and functional level, provide crucial information about the humoral response to a given pathogen.

 The HRP team